chadHGY/chadHGY.github.io/_pages/about.md

 ---

 <br/><br/>
 Hi, I"m Chad from Taiwan.
-Currently I'm pursuing my Ph.D. program in the department of Electrical Engineering.
+Currently I'm pursuing my Ph.D. in Electrical Engineering.
 Most of my researches are `Physiological Responses` toward `Affective Multimedia` and `Neural Imaging`.
 Feel free to contact me if you feel interested in my works or just want to have a chat :)